Bob Wasserman

 Robert "Bob" Wasserman (January 12, 1934 – December 29, 2011) was an American politician and retired police chief, who served as the Mayor of Fremont, California, from 2004 to 2011.
-He has been credited with integrating Fremont's economy and workforce with into the larger Silicon Valley during his tenures as mayor and a city councilman.
+He has been credited with integrating Fremont's economy and workforce into the larger Silicon Valley during his tenures as mayor and a city councilman.

 Biography

 Early life

 Wasserman was born in Gary, Indiana, on January 12, 1934, to Morris and Alice Wasserman.
 He moved with his family to Los Angeles when he was three years old, and attended schools in the city.
 Wasserman served in the U.S. Army National Guard in 1949 when he was just 16 years old.
 He falsely told the army recruiter that he was 18 years old at the time of his enlistment.
 He was honorably discharged in 1952 after serving in the Korean War.
 Following his discharge, Wasserman joined the California National Guard, where he served as a military police inspector and rose to the rank of sergeant first class.

 Wasserman continued his education during the early 1950s.
 He obtained a bachelor's degree in political science and administration from California State University, Los Angeles.
 Wasserman also received a master's degree in public administration from the University of Southern California.

 Wasserman met his future wife, Linda, while working for the Montebello, California, police department.
 (She was also a Montebello municipal employee at the time).
 They married at a ceremony at the Montebello city hall in 1958 and had two children: Daniel, born in 1963, and Jill, born in 1966.